galaktor/arch-aur/spine/README.md

 ## Using yaourt
 Yaourt is a popular frontend to install this type of package.
 It basically does the above but through a slightly more comfortable interface (arguably).

-This script works just fine through yaourt but remember to edit the PKGBUILD file when prompted and to set the 'spinevar' variable as described above.
+This script works just fine through yaourt but remember to edit the PKGBUILD file when prompted and to set the 'spinetar' variable as described above.
 The packaging step will fail otherwise.

 # License
 The source for this installer is licensed as described in LICENSE, but keep in mind that Spine is proprietary software owned by esoteric software and is licensed completely on it's own, under it's own conditions etc.